dontlaugh/packer-provisioner-deno/README.md

 # packer-provisioner-deno

-Run deno scripts to provision stuff with Packer.
+Run Deno scripts to provision stuff with Packer.

-This is a work in progress.
-Deno builds are only provided for a few systems, so we are only testing on Ubuntu docker containers right now.
+This plugin first installs Deno onto the target system, uploads scripts to a folder, and then executes them one by one.

+Only Ubuntu is known to work with the normal installer script.
+Provisioning other operating systems works if you use a custom built Deno that will run on that system, and upload it with this plugin using `local_deno_bin`.

 ## Installation